 If you are experiencing discrimination or harassment due to pregnancy or childcare needs:

-You may file a report with the Office of Civil Rights Compliance and Investigation (CRCI).
-CRCI carefully reviews concerns involving discrimination, sexual harassment, and sexual misconduct.
-CRCI conducts investigations and engages in alternative resolution processes, as needed.
+You may file a report with WSU Compliance and Civil Rights (CCR).
+CCR carefully reviews concerns involving discrimination, sexual harassment, and sexual misconduct.
+CCR conducts investigations and engages in alternative resolution processes, as needed.
 To file a complaint: